Skip to content

 Client and location filters (ISP, country, city) only match per-probe anomalies.
 Fleet-wide (Player SDK) anomalies are aggregated across a whole domain and do not carry these fields.

 A stacked bar chart shows the number of new anomaly episodes over time, broken down by a grouping dimension you can choose from a dropdown.
-For example, group by subject to see which services generated the most anomalies, or by severity to see the ratio of warnings to critical events.
+For example, group by subject to see which services generated the most anomalies, by severity to see the ratio of warnings to critical events, or by diagnosis to see at a glance whether issues are mostly probe-side or service-side.

 The chart buckets episodes by their start time (first_seen_at), so a long-running episode contributes one bar at its onset rather than appearing in every interval.